pure-data/externals-howto/README.rst

 definitions and prerequisites
 *****************************

-Pd refers to the graphical real-time computer-music environment *Pure Data* by Miller S. Puckette.
+Pd refers to the graphical real-time computer music environment *Pure Data* by Miller S. Puckette.

 To fully understand this document, it is necessary to be acquainted with Pd and to have a general understanding of programming techniques especially in C.

-To write externals yourself, a C-compiler that supports the ANSI-C-Standard, like the *Gnu C-compiler* (gcc) on linux-systems or *Visual-C++* on windows-platforms, will be necessary.
+To write externals yourself, a C compiler that supports the ANSI C standard, like the *Gnu C compiler* (gcc) on Linux systems or *Visual C++* on Windows platforms, will be necessary.

 classes, instances, objects
 ===========================

-Pd is written in the programming-language C. Due to its graphical nature, Pd is a *object-oriented* system.
-Unfortunately C does not support very well the use of classes.
-Thus the resulting source-code is not as elegant as C++-code would be, for instance.
+Pd is written in the C programming language.
+Due to its graphical nature, Pd is an *object-oriented* system.
+Unfortunately, C does not support very well the use of classes.
+Thus the resulting source code is not as elegant as C++ code would be, for instance.

 In this document, the expression *class* refers to the realisation of a concept combining data and manipulators on this data.